 This one is made from heavy-duty, water-resistant canvas and premium, reclaimed leather.
 It has interior compartments and external pockets to help you organise your belongings, and is finished with attractive metal buckles and zips.

 Gloves might not immediately spring to mind when you start to pack your foraging bag - but they’re often invaluable when it comes to poking around in hedges and undergrowth.
 Not only will they keep your hands clean, but they’ll also protect you against cuts and scratches.

-While these gloves have a cheerful print, they’re also a practical and durable option for foraging trips.
+These Sicilian lemon print gloves offer a practical and durable option for foraging trips.
 You’ll benefit from the reinforced palms and fingertips, as well as the adjustable Velcro wrist strap, which allows for a snug fit.

 Alternatively, try the Sicilian lemon gauntlets, which provide added protection for tasks like reaching into bushes.

 If you’re after more robust gloves, you could opt for this set from Draper.
 They come with a split leather palm, thumb and knuckle guard and have a rubberised cuff.

 Picking individual berries can be time consuming - but berry pickers like this one get the job done quickly.
 As you slide them along a branch or bush, they pick up the fruits and pull them from their stems.